May 10, 2026

 - Fortran 2018

-specifier in STOP
+QUIET specifier in STOP and ERROR STOP statements

 - Fortran 2008 allocatable & pointer components of derived-type coarrays